What measures are in place to ensure this event is safe to attend and is compliant with all current social distancing measures?

 Are there accessible toilets?

-Yes - accessible toilets are available.
+Yes - accessible toilets are available in the Library

 Is there accessible parking available?